 Productivity grew at an annual rate of 3.2 percent in the October-December period, down slightly from a 3.6 percent growth rate in the third quarter, the Labor Department reported Thursday.
 Labor costs fell at a 1.6 percent rate in the fourth quarter after an even bigger 2 percent rate of decline in the third quarter.

 For the year, productivity rose a slight 0.6 percent, down from a 1.5 percent increase in 2012, and the weakest performance since an 0.5 percent rise in 2011.
 Labor costs edged up a slight 1 percent in 2013, continuing a trend of modest gains in labor costs.

 Productivity measures output per hour of work.
 Greater productivity raises living standards because it enables companies to pay their workers more without having to raise prices which could boost inflation.

-The Federal Reserve closely monitors productivity and labor costs for any signs that inflation could pick up.
-Mild inflation has allowed the central bank to keep short-term interest rates at record lows and buy bonds in an effort to push long-term interest rates down.
+The Federal Reserve monitors productivity and labor costs for any signs that inflation could pick up.
+Mild inflation has allowed the Fed to keep short-term interest rates at record lows and purchase bonds to try to keep long-term rates down.